Get 50% off our limited company packages for your first three months

 The scheme was closed to new entrants on 31st July 2020, though employees who were previously furloughed can still be furloughed again.
 We’ve published a CJRS guide that explains the scheme and how to make a claim.

 Please note, the only way to make a claim is online using HMRC’s portal.
 To avoid delays we strongly recommend you submit claims yourself.

-We recommend you refer to HMRC’s guidance on how to work out 80% of your employees' wages to claim and its online calculator to help calculate your claim amount.
+We recommend you refer to HMRC’s guidance on how to work out the correct percentage of your employees' wages to claim and its online calculator to help calculate your claim amount.